-Given the assumption that it is the 'trace'-part of someone (viz., a T-category denoting an identity function) that participates in composition, I define a restrictor modification rule as in (33).
-This rule converts a predicative modifier into a $T \setminus T$ -category, which can modify 'traces'.
+Given the assumption that it is the 'trace'-part of someone, which is a T-category denoting an identity function, that participates in composition, I define a restrictor modification rule as in (33).
+This rule converts a predicative modifier into a $T \setminus T$ -category, which functions as a restrictor of T-categories.
 (Here $f' \leq f$ means that every pair in function f' is a pair in function f.)